BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>
 <br>

 The actual value varies across approaches depending on the time and country chosen.
-For example approach 1 uses the return from government bonds and the inflation rate in Kenya for the year 2016, while approaches 2 and 3 uses the values for the same country for the year 2019.
+For example approach 1 uses the return from government bonds and the inflation rate in Kenya for the year 2016, while approaches 2 and 3 use the values for the same country for the year 2019.
 This results in discount rates of 9.85% and 5% for approach 1 and, 2 and 3 respectively.